anshulika12/anshulika12/README.md

 🚨 The project underscored the urgent necessity to enhance fraud detection techniques due to the growing dependence on online payments and to concentrate on high-risk transaction categories for improved preventive measures.

 Link - https://github.com/anshulika12/online_payment_fraud_analysis/blob/main/online-payment-fraud-detection-eda.ipynb

+🚀 Let's Dive into Data:
+I believe that data holds the key to uncovering valuable insights and shaping better decisions.
+I am thrilled to be a part of the data community and excited to contribute my skills as a data analyst.
+Let's make data-driven discoveries and create meaningful impact together!

+#DataAnalyst #DataEnthusiast #DataAnalysis #Python #SQL #Tableau #OpenToCollaborate